thunderbird89/esf/stories/story-knock-knock.md

 Aboard *Typhoon*, Captain Reeves watched the tactical display update with grim satisfaction.

 > "*Gallipoli* is engaging.
-Effective fire on the third battleship. *Vanguard*, coordinate with *Gallipoli*—I want that target neutralized."
+Effective fire on the third battleship. *Vanguard*, coordinate with *Gallipoli* - I want that target neutralized."

 > "Acknowledged," came the response from *Vanguard*'s captain.
 "Shifting fire now."